Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 ## Test dataset (demo / sanity check)

-Official GLIM demo bag, used to verify this whole pipeline works before pointing it at the project data (Test1_data):
+Official GLIM demo bag, used to verify if this whole pipeline works before pointing it at the project data (Test1_data):

 ```bash